MateuszPestka/project-2/README.md

 - **Results Text Testing**
   - The result text works without any issues.
-  - The text starts of with prompting the player to chose on of the buttons.
+  - The text starts of with prompting the player to cho0se on of the buttons.
-  - The text then changes to the win, lose or it's a draw texts.
+  - The text then changes to the win, lose or it's a draw text.
-  - The text displays the computers choice without a problem on all three results.
+  - The text displays the computer's choice without a problem on all three results.

 ## **Lighthouse Testing**